1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Parallel Calls

-Making parallel calls is the ideal method for integration as we mentioned above.
-You have to apply logic to initiate the ad request to GAM when both APS and Prebid have returned the bids or when the failsafe timeout has been reached.
+Making parallel calls is the ideal method for integration, as we mentioned above.
+You must apply logic to initiate the ad request to GAM when both APS and Prebid have returned the bids or when the failsafe timeout has been reached.

 Amazon has already created a request manager for easy parallel integration.
 The executeParallelAuctionAlongsidePrebid() function will manage the calls to Prebid, APS, and GAM.